HEAPLab/ABSURD/code/kernels/README.md

     - `matrix_mult`: multiplication between two random square matrices;
     - `lu_dec`: LU decomposition of random square matrix (Doolittle algorithm);
     - `matrix_det`: computation of the determinant of a random square matrix exploiting LU decomposition;
+    - `matrix_inv`: computation of the inverse of a random square matrix exploiting LU decomposition;
 - Image manipulation
     - Morphological operations
         - `erode`: it applies erosion operation on a random binary image;